Türkiye

 To form a federation or a confederation, the Law on Associations requires a minimum of five and three organizations, respectively, to come together.
 Problematically, however, the law requires that member organizations must have the “same purpose,” which is unnecessarily limiting.

 There has been a sharp decline in the number of association members from 11,239,693 in 2017 to 8,146,674 in June 2020.
 This decline may partially be due to the member notification requirement which came into effect in 2018.
 Authorities explain the decline with the death or resignation of existing members of CSOs, and the deletion of double-recordings by the headquarters and branches of CSOs.
-The statistics of association members were not available covering the period 2020-2023 in the official website of General Directorate of Relations with Civil Society.
-Yet it has been available since mid-2023, and according to the latest data, number of association members is 8,019,270.
+The statistics of association members were not available in the official website of General Directorate of Relations with Civil Society until 2025.
+As of June 2025, the number of association members is 8,356,587.
 Moreover, the regulations requiring the disclosure of personal data upon joining associations discourage potential new members.
 Besides this, on April 22, 2022, the Parliament adopted the Law on Sport Clubs and Sport Federations (No: 7405), which allows sports clubs and sport federations to transform their status from an association into a corporation.
 Approximately 20,000 sports clubs and sports federations have changed their status into a corporation, the number of registered associations in Türkiye declined accordingly.

 Barriers to Operational Activity